gardener/gardener/docs/usage/shoot_serviceaccounts.md

 > The maximum validity duration of a token created by the service account token issuer.
 If an otherwise valid TokenRequest with a validity duration larger than this value is requested, a token will be issued with a validity duration of this value.

+> [!NOTE]
-⚠️ Note that the value for this field must be in the `[30d,90d]` range.
+> The value for this field must be in the `[30d,90d]` range.
-The background for this limitation is that all Gardener components rely on the `TokenRequest` API and the Kubernetes service account token projection feature with short-lived, auto-rotating tokens.
+> The background for this limitation is that all Gardener components rely on the `TokenRequest` API and the Kubernetes service account token projection feature with short-lived, auto-rotating tokens.
-Any values lower than `30d` risk impacting the SLO for shoot clusters, and any values above `90d` violate security best practices with respect to maximum validity of credentials before they must be rotated.
+> Any values lower than `30d` risk impacting the SLO for shoot clusters, and any values above `90d` violate security best practices with respect to maximum validity of credentials before they must be rotated.
-Given that the field just specifies the upper bound, end-users can still use lower values for their individual workload by specifying the `.spec.volumes[].projected.sources[].serviceAccountToken.expirationSeconds` in the `PodSpec`s.
+> Given that the field just specifies the upper bound, end-users can still use lower values for their individual workload by specifying the `.spec.volumes[].projected.sources[].serviceAccountToken.expirationSeconds` in the `PodSpec`s.

 ## Managed Service Account Issuer

-### Prerequisites

 Gardener also provides a way to manage the service account issuer of a shoot cluster as well as serving its OIDC discovery documents from a centrally managed server called [Gardener Discovery Server](https://github.com/gardener/gardener-discovery-server).
 This ability removes the need for changing the `.spec.kubernetes.kubeAPIServer.serviceAccountConfig.issuer` and exposing it separately.

-The feature has the following prerequisites:
+### Prerequisites

+> [!NOTE]
+> The following prerequisites are responsibility of the Gardener Administrators and are not something that end users can configure by themselves.
+> If uncertain that these requirements are met, please contact your Gardener Administrator.

+Prerequisites:
 - The Garden Cluster should have the Gardener Discovery Server deployed and configured.
   The easiest way to handle this is by using the [gardener-operator](../concepts/operator.md#gardener-discovery-server).
 - The [`ShootManagedIssuer`](../deployment/feature_gates.md#list-of-feature-gates) feature gate should be enabled.

-If uncertain that these prerequisites are met, please contact your Gardener Administrator.

 ### Enablement